 The Securities and Exchange Commission regulations currently require that all investors in the types of deals that Quire promotes be U.S. Accredited Investors - the full SEC definition can be found here.

-For most individuals, an accredited investor is defined by the SEC to be a person who has an individual net worth, or joint net worth with the person’s spouse, exceeding $1 million, excluding the value of the primary residence.
-A person is also considered accredited if his or her income exceeds $200,000 in each of the two most recent years or joint income with a spouse that exceeds $300,000 for those years, as well as a reasonable expectation of the same income level in the current year.
+For individuals, an accredited investor is defined by the SEC (the full definition can be found here) to be a person who has an individual Net Worth, or joint Net Worth with the person’s spouse, exceeding $1 million, excluding the value of their primary residence.
+A person is also considered accredited if his or her Income exceeds $200,000 in each of the two most recent years or joint Income with a spouse that exceeds $300,000 for those years, as well as a reasonable expectation of the meeting the Income requirements in the current year.

 Quire does not currently accept investments from international investors.
 For our purposes we define any individuals or entities without an American Tax ID number as "international".

 Quire currently accepts investments from both individuals and entities (LLCs/LPs and Trusts).
 Entities must prove accreditation by different standards- check those out here.

 The easiest way to verify your accreditation status is by having your lawyer, CPA, or accountant complete a verification form for you:

 If you are accrediting as a Trust, you will need to submit a bank or brokerage statement, dated within the last three months, that exhibits Trust assets equal to or exceeding $5 million.